yesyinka/blog_source/_posts/2014-03-05-oop-concepts-in-python-2-dot-x-part-1.markdown

 <bound method type.knock of <class '__main__.Door'>>
 ```

 And this is possible since, as you can see, both the class method and the instance method are bound.
-The class method is bound to the class itself, while the instance method is bound to the class of the instance.
+The class method is bound to the class itself, while the instance method is bound to the instance of the class.
 What about the type of the method?

 ``` python
 >>> door1.__class__.__dict__['knock']